 This idea of living in a parallel universe for the sake of writing started when Fennell was younger and is part of the reason she counts soundtracks as an important factor in her writing process.
 "I would buy those movie soundtracks and then I would write my own version of film or I would write my own episodes of Sweet Valley High or I would write the episode of Saved by the Bell where I, aged 10, would marry Zack Morris, in my head," she shared.
 Fennell includes these instances of fan fiction among the inspiration for her love of writing.

 "That's another thing that I think people don't talk about that much," she continued.
 "So many people and writers I know have their life, then they have a few imaginary lives.
 They live in an imaginary house with an imaginary boyfriend or girlfriend with an imaginary pet, and it's set in Victorian England or they live in apartment in Paris.
 I've always felt that my real life just runs parallel to the imaginary ones, and they feed into each other."

 Through her experience as an actor, Fennell understands the intricacies needed to get her characters across when it comes to directing.
 She's also able to use experiences like those on The Crown and Call the Midwife as inspiration for her own style as a director.
 Promising Young Woman, which premiered Dec.
-25 and earned her a Golden Globe nom, is only the start of a promising directing career for Fennell, and we're already anxiously awaiting her next project.
+25 and earned her a Golden Globe nom and an Oscar for best screenplay, is only the start of a promising directing career for Fennell, and we're already anxiously awaiting her next project.